The firm recognises the significance of its societal responsibilities.

 The firm’s program has five core elements: responsible business, community engagement, pro bono activity, environmental stewardship and people.

 We recognise that the most significant community contribution we can make is through our daily activities.
 Our business is managed with ethics and integrity to create sustainable value with every interaction through:

-- Social accountability – pro bono work, mentoring, community events and corporate giving help us create sustainable value.
-We provide work experience, placements and secondments offering opportunities for our people to connect with clients, stakeholders and the wider community
+Pro bono work, mentoring, community events and corporate giving help us create sustainable value.
+We provide work experience, placements and secondments offering opportunities for our people to connect with clients, stakeholders and the wider community;

 We share and celebrate our work with the wider community through our social media interactions.

 We have a number of specific interests in our community, and invite members of the business to participate and/or contribute.
 Our activities include:

 - Commitment to Sponsorship and Scholarship programs, created in honour of past members, and in kind for our future community;